Some Quick Thoughts on Taking Lessons, Teaching, Giving Feedback, etc…

 Your success as a teacher is measured by how well the students do on their final exams.

 In the case of a music teacher who teaches private music lessons, your standards are determined by different factors.

 Your main standard will be determined by how much fun is the student having and by how happy they are with their progress.

-You always have to teach from the student perspective.
+You always have to teach from the student’s perspective.

-What this means is that you have to be in your student’s head while you’re teaching: trying to think like he/she thinks.
+What this means is that you have to be in your student’s head while you’re teaching: trying to think as he/she thinks.

-People in a music lessons setting, are always self-conscious.
+People in a music lesson setting are always self-conscious.

 Nobody “enjoys” being in a situation where you are going to make a lot of mistakes.